payu-org/payu/docs/source/config.rst

 Miscellaneous
 =============

+``restart``
+   Specify the full path to a restart directory from which to start the run.
+This is known as a "warm start".
+This option has no effect if there is an existing restart directory in ``archive``, and so does not **have** to be removed for subsequent submissions.

 ``debug`` (*Default:* ``False``)
    Enable the debugger for any ``mpirun`` jobs.
 Equivalent to ``mpirun --debug``.
 At NCI this defaults to a Totalview session.
 This will